 Alta has a smart tracker that automatically detects the type of activity you’re doing and then logs the data in the system for you.

 In theory, it works well.
-But in actual sense, the technology is rather floppy.
+But in an actual sense, the technology is rather floppy.
 It only favors high-intensity activities or activities that involve frequent movements.

 For example, it’s good at detecting walks, stairs climbed, and even running.
 But it fails to monitor light training like yoga, sit-ups, and indoor cycling.